geotools/geotools/docs/user/library/metadata/logging/factory.rst

    :language: java
    :start-at: package

-You may find it more readable to do this using a static method defining class LOGGER:
+You may find it more readable to do this using a static method defining a LOGGER:

 .. literalinclude:: /../src/main/java/org/geotools/tutorial/logging/Example3.java
    :language: java